Britain's FTSE falters as Chinese export data hit mining shares

 “Global markets have been rattled by the sharp decline in China’s exports, which reinforced the lingering concerns over the slowing pace of growth in the world’s second-largest economy,” FXTM research analyst Lukman Otunuga said.

 Mining stocks were particularly weak.
-BHP Billiton, Antofagasta, Anglo American and Glencore dropped between 8.5 to 18.2 percent.
+BHP Billiton, Antofagasta, Anglo American and Glencore dropped from 7.4 to 13.1 percent.

 “Burberry could amount to a prize acquisition for what we would regard as its ‘ideal’ buyer: one with the longest possible horizon with respect to (Burberry‘s) largest non-domestic markets,” said Ken Odeluga, a market analyst at City Index.